-The University of Stirling is now accepting applications for Scottish Funding Council Masters Scholarships for the year 2017/18.
+The University of Stirling is now accepting applications for Scottish Funding Council masters programmes for the year 2017/18.
 Up to 85 fully funded places are open for applicants domiciled in Scotland and the European Union.

 University aims to be at the forefront of research and learning that helps to improve lives.

 The University of Stirling is a UK research intensive campus university founded by Royal charter in 1967 in Stirling, Scotland.
 It is ranked among the top 60 universities in the world that are under 50 years old by the Times Higher Education World University Rankings.

 Course Level: The studentships are available to pursue taught Postgraduate programme.